mallickboy/OTPify/README.md

 <h1 align="center">
-Mail-Delivery-Service
+OTPify: Secure-Mail-Delivery-Service
 </h1>
 <h3 align="center">
-Providing a OTP/Mail delivery service using advanced ML algorithm and FastAPI
+A secure OTP and email delivery service built with Go Fiber, integrated with advanced AI/ML-based filtering using FastAPI to ensure accurate and reliable request processing.
 </h3>

 ### Pull the code